-Italian requirements are mainly based on the Civil Code, the legislative decree of 1991, the principles of the Commissione per la Statuizione dei Principi Contabili, and the regulations of CONSOB.
+Italian requirements are mainly based on the Civil Code, a legislative decree of 1991, the principles of the Commissione per la Statuizione dei Principi Contabili of the Consigli Nazionali dei Dottori Commercialisti e dei Ragionieri, and the regulations of CONSOB.

-Italian accounting may differ from that required by IAS because of the absence of specific Italian rules in the following areas:
+Italian accounting may differ from that required by IAS because of the absence of specific Italian rules on recognition and measurement in the following areas:

-- impairment of assets, especially as the law refers to permanent diminution in value IAS 36 accounting for leases IAS 17; SIC 15 the calculation of employee benefit obligations IAS 19.64/78/83/93/96 the consolidation of special purpose entities.

-a primary statement of changes in equity IAS 1.7 a cash flow statement IAS 7 - the fair values of financial assets and liabilities IAS 32.77 discontinuing operations IAS 35 - earnings per share (disclosures are recommended but not required).
-IAS 33 certain dissimilar subsidiaries may be excluded from consolidation IAS 27.14
+e e - impairment of assets, especially as the law refers to permanent diminution in value IAS 36 the derecognition of financial assets IAS 39.35 - hedge accounting for derivatives IAS 39.142 - accounting for leases IAS 17; SIC 15 the calculation of employee benefit obligations IAS 19.64/78/83/93/96 the consolidation of special purpose entities.
+SIC 12 Tl There are no specific rules requiring disclosures of: - a primary statement of changes in equity IAS 1.7 - a cash flow statement IAS 7 the fair values of financial assets and liabilities IAS 32.77 the fair values of investment properties IAS 40.69 discontinuing operations IAS 35 - earnings per share (disclosures are recommended but not required).
+IAS 33